An Essay Featured In (Re)constructing “A is A” by O.G. Rose

 Javier Rivera is full of insight, wondrous philosophical curiosity, and is a joy to engage with in conversation.
-Currently, Rivera has been pondering the “subject/object divide” in light of the possibility of “pure experience,” as discussed in Religion and Nothingness by Keiji Nishitani, and his insights inspired me to write this reflection.
+Currently, Rivera has been pondering the “subject/object divide” in light of the possibility of “pure experience” (as discussed by Nishida Kitarō, Keiji Nishitani, and the Kyoto School in general), and his insights inspired me to write this reflection.
 If you find anything insightful within it, please attribute those insights to him.

 In a recent conversation, Rivera noted how the way a flower bends out of a shadow toward the light can say something about how we best live.
 This image stuck, and I began to think how sad it would be to live a life where I didn’t think nature had something to teach me.
 For those who believe in God, the fact God made nature x way and not y way says something about God’s wants and what God believes is good.
 Since sunsets end days in an explosion of color, perhaps this says something about how God thinks we should pass on into the next life?
 Perhaps not, but belief in God in this way can help “weaken” the hard divide between objects and subjects, the world in our heads and the world outside of us.
 For if God lives in us but God also made the world, then through God, we are part of the world (the same logic applies if God made everything, for that connects us and the rest of the cosmos, even if God grants humanity some kind of special status).
 Perhaps how exactly isn’t always easy to tell, but there’s at least a connection to be found that it’s up to us to find.

 Even if we don’t believe in God though, the fact we were born into a state of “pure experience” means “there is reason to think” the hard “subject/object divide” should be weakened.
-The beauty of Nishitani’s insight is that it provides us with a justified ground on which to reestablish a participatory connection between us and the world, as opposed to the world just be something we “capture” and “live over.”
+The beauty of this insight from the Kyoto School is that it provides us with a justified ground on which to reestablish a participatory connection between us and the world, as opposed to the world just be something we “capture” and “live over.”
 No, few people think we should only “capture” the world when asked directly, but I think it’s practically how people live in the West (perhaps because they are “captured” by Capitalism and modernity, as warned by Deleuze and expanded on in “How Do We Escape?” by O.G.
 Rose).
-Nishitani helps us focus on a state of our lives that we really lived — Nishitani is not asking us to appeal to some thought experiment or Rawlsian “social contract’ — in order for us to construct a new “way of thinking” that entails ontological consequences.
-Theological and religious thinking also entail ontological consequences that can transform humanity’s “place in the cosmos,” but for those who cannot follow theology into its conclusions, Nishitani has provided us with a secular alternative that can prove just as useful, “harmonious,” and consequential.
+The Kyoto School helps us focus on a state of our lives that we really lived — it is not asking us to appeal to some thought experiment or Rawlsian “social contract’ — in order for us to construct a new “way of thinking” that entails ontological consequences.
+Theological and religious thinking also entail ontological consequences that can transform humanity’s “place in the cosmos,” but for those who cannot follow theology into its conclusions, the Kyoto School has provided us with a secular alternative that can prove just as useful, “harmonious,” and consequential.

 As argued in “On Beauty” by O.G.
 Rose, beauty is conditional more so than relative.
 In order to experience the wonder of Tolstoy, for example, we have to meet the condition of being literate.
 Similarly, in order to see lessons in nature that could apply to our own lives, we have to meet the condition of not upholding a rigid “subject/object divide” (which, again, we can find justified reason to do based on the reality that we once lived before “the mirror stage” without the divide).
 Yes, we can still believe there are distinctions, but if we believe that objects have nothing to do with us ontologically (versus just physically, in space and time), all lessons we learn from objects will basically be “coincidental” and “accidental”: the “metaphors” we gain from objects will be “decorative” and shallow versus “ontological” and deep.
 Subjects and objects won’t participate in one another, just share (shallow) proximity, and though that doesn’t mean it’s impossible for us to learn anything from nature, the stakes will be much lower.
 If we happen to learn things about ourselves from the world, great, but if not, no harm done: we have all the resources we need within.
 Alluding to the concerns of Heidegger about technology, nature can still be a “tool” if we ascribe to a hard line between subjects and objects, but nature can’t be something we’re fully in.